tendermint/spec/spec/abci/abci.md

     * Guardian of the mempool: every node runs `CheckTx` before letting a transaction into its local mempool.
     * The transaction may come from an external user or another node
-    * `CheckTx` need not execute the transaction in full, but rather a light-weight yet stateful validation, like checking signatures and account balances, but not running code in a virtual machine.
+    * `CheckTx` validates the transaction against the current state of the application, for example, checking signatures and account balances, but does not apply any of the state changes described in the transaction. not running code in a virtual machine.
     * Transactions where `ResponseCheckTx.Code != 0` will be rejected - they will not be broadcast to
     other nodes or included in a proposal block.